cassidoo/getting-a-gig/README.md

 So.
 I won't spend much time on this.
 But I want to emphasize something: **You're brilliant.**  You're in this field for a reason.
 When your grades aren't awesome or someone gets something that you wanted, don't feel down on yourself.
 So many opportunities will come your way if you just keep working hard and refining your skills.

+Mark Twain once said, "Comparison is the death of joy."
+When you start to compare your skills to others, it's hard to not feel as good about your own, or to get a little too competitive about your work.
+Work hard and don't let others get you down.
+It's remarkable how significantly that can improve both your work and your interviewing experience!

 When you're talking to companies and recruiters at career fairs and hackathons and over the phone, be confident, not arrogant.
 Be grateful for the opportunity they're giving you, and smile!
 A great attitude will take you VERY far.

 # Your Skills